jacebenson/cedar/docs/docs/studio.md

 ---
-description: RedwoodJS Studio is a package used during development to gain runtime insights into a project.
+description: CedarJS Studio is a package used during development to gain runtime insights into a project.
 ---

 # Studio

-RedwoodJS Studio is a package used during development to gain runtime insights into a project.
+CedarJS Studio is a package used during development to gain runtime insights into a project.

 ## Motivation